saturnlighting/literature-review/README.md

 Background: There is evidence that darkness discourages people from walking and cycling.
 This is basically due to two reasons.
-Darkness 1) increases pedestrians’ and cyclists’ fear and likelihood of being involved in a road collision and 2) increases fear and risk of being a victim of a crime.
+Darkness 1) increases pedestrians’ and cyclists’ fear and risk of being involved in a road collision and 2) increases fear and risk of being a victim of a crime.
 This seems to affect disproportionately women, the elderly, and disadvantaged groups.
 Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting.
 Method: We used a hybrid systematic and snowballing search strategy.
 77 studies on several disciplines such as transportation, public health, road safety, criminology, social inequalities, and